-• Ensure the security of ICT services.
+Ensure the security of ICT services.

-2.8 Strategy Delivery and Communication (Horizontal)
+2.7 Strategy Delivery and Communication (Horizontal)

-The focus of the SDC unit is to support the Agency's mandate by providing on the one hand appropriate support to the Director and the senior management on strategic files and on the other hand delivering high quality strategic communication end products and outreach work.
+The focus of the SDC unit is to support the Agency's legal mandate by providing support to the Director and the senior management on strategic files and delivering high quality strategic communication end products and outreach work.

 The regulatory landscape, in which ACER finds itself, is very much evolving.
 This has implications for how ACER engages with stakeholders and how it communicates its activities, how these fit within the wider European societal context and indeed which future priority efforts ACER may need to contribute to going forward.
-The Agency's remit has (and is) also been increasing hence so has the volume of communication and outreach activities.
+The Agency's remit has increased (and continues to do so) hence so has the volume of communication and outreach activities.

-The strategic communications portfolio of ACER is adapting to significantly changed circumstances as the Agency is, for example, called to issue more decisions.
-As such, it is warranted that more stakeholder-oriented communications are used to explain ACER's work and its rationale.
+The strategic communications portfolio of ACER is adapting to changing circumstances as the Agency is, for example, called to issue more decisions.

+This has resulted in a considerable increase in interaction with the EU media, including numerous national outlets.
+At the same time, it is warranted that more stakeholder-oriented communications are used to explain ACER's work and its rationale.

-Three main goals
+Two main goals

-On the strategic communication front, this means executing the communication strategy with a focus on an energy content-rich and attractive ACER website; timely, clear and relevant external communication campaigns (social media, website, events) that explain ACER's deliverables; and transparency toward stakeholders on what the Agency does.
+On the strategic communication front, this means implementing the Administrative Board approved 2021-2024 communication strategy with a focus on an energy content-rich and an attractive ACER website; timely, clear and relevant external communication campaigns (social media, website, events, infographics and increasing audio-visual content) that explain ACER's deliverables; and transparency toward stakeholders on what the Agency does.